-&lt;sup>10To mitigate potential order bias, the order of several of the response items (e.g., math/French, man/woman) was set randomly.

-&lt;sup>11Programs not covered by these administrative data are those leading to paramedical and social care qualifications.
-Available estimates suggest that among Grade 12 students who obtained a Baccalauréat in Science in 2008, under 6 percent were enrolled in such programs the following year (Lemaire, 2018).
+12To attenuate potential order bias, the order of several of the response items (e.g. maths/French, man/woman) was set randomly.
+13The programs not covered by these administrative data are those leading to paramedical and social care qualifications.
+Available estimates suggest that among Grade 12 students who obtained a Baccalauréat in Science in 2008, under 6% were enrolled in those programs the following year (Lemaire, 2012).